aryounce/terraform-aws-bootstrap/docs/Setup-Via-CloudFormation.md

 "PolicyName=my-policy-name"
 ```

-Specify to override the default IAM policy name, which is `Terraform-S3-Backend`.
+Specify to override the default name for the generated IAM policy, which is `Terraform-S3-Backend`.

 ### SSM Parameter Store Prefix